htutwaiphyoe/mastering-javascript/the-complete-javascript-course/fundamental-part-1/README.md

 ES => ECMAScript

 After ES6/ES2015, there is now a yearly new release with new features.
 Starting from ES6/ES2015 is called **modern javascript**

+## Linking a JavaScript File in HTML file

+add script tag at the end of the body tag and link with src by passing the path of JavaScript file